skippbox/docker-on-cluster-howtos/swarm/exoscale/swarm_install.md

         gliderlabs/registrator:latest \
         -internal consul://$(docker-machine ip consul):8500

-for each of the swarm node:
+for each of the swarm nodes (modify the constraint accordingly to your nodes names):

     $ docker run -d \
         --name=registrator \